 What is the easiest way to get to the top of Teufelsberg?

 The access area is relatively easy if you like walking.
 Of course, the fastest way to approach it by car or taxi.
 However, if you choose public transport, you will come to the Heerstaße station and walk through the Grunewald forest.
 Walking takes almost an hour to get up because this place is about 80 meters above the city.

 Teufelsberg – the atmosphere between street art and abandoned buildings

 In the building under the tower, the walls are filled with incredible art, great for wandering and photography.
 A mix of old technology, equipment for the gym, cars and a huge range of unique items from the past years.
 Be sure to go to the top through the dark staircases.
 There is a remarkable place that offers a fantastic view of Berlin.
 Also, you will also have an interesting sound experience because the shape of the dome makes some interesting echos if you sit in the middle of the room.
 This is definitely a place of creativity and beautiful views surrounded by nature!

+Since 2017 this place has been open to visitors.
+You will pay 5 euros to enter the site and you will have to cancel your life (so you can’t file a claim against the people in case of an accident).
+Once you enter the first place where you come, there is a bar serving beer and chips while in the background playing relaxing music.
 If you are a fan of graffiti, I would recommend a visit.
 In general, this place is one of the most unusual places I’ve visited in Berlin.
 It is open from 10:00 am to “one hour before sunset”.

 Find out more information about Teufelsberg on: